Dictionaries for Mac

-Dictionaries extends your macOS, by adding bidirectional translation, spellchecking and pronunciation for over 80 languages.
+Dictionaries seamlessly integrates bidirectional translation, spellchecking and pronunciation for over 80 languages into your Mac.

 Dusting off a dictionary or googling for a translation each time you find a word you don’t know yet can be time consuming.
 With Dictionaries, you are always a three-finger tap away from finding a translation in your native language.